IDA-TUBS/IDAWirelessSimulator/README.md

 Then, the IDA Wireless Simulator can be added to your workspace within the OMNeT++ GUI, compiling and executing all relevant parts using the Eclipse IDE.
 Alternatively, everything can be build and executed from the command line.
-For further information on how to execute OMNeT++ code consult the latest [OMNeT++ user guide](https://doc.omnetpp.org/omnetpp/UserGuide.pdf).
+For further information on how to execute OMNeT++ code check the latest [OMNeT++ user guide](https://doc.omnetpp.org/omnetpp/UserGuide.pdf).
 All provided simulations can be executed using the *run.sh* scripts.

 ## Features